cncf/glossary/LOCALIZATION.md

 ## Instructions to initiate a new localization

+# 1. Join the Slack channel and saying hello

+If you're interested in creating a new localization team, whether you have a team or are on your own, please join the #glossary-localizations channel on the CNCF slack and say hi.
+If you have at least three volunteers and are ready to start, request a localization channel for your language (e.g., #glossary-localization-korean).
+If you are still looking for more volunteers, let everyone in the channel know.
+There may be someone in there looking for a team as well.

-### 1. Opening an issue to notify initiation of a new localization
+### 2. Opening an issue to notify initiation of a new localization

 [Open an issue](https://github.com/cncf/glossary/issues/new/choose)
 and select the `Initiate a New Localization Team` template.